-You can draw upon any of the interactions in the video to highlight how you prompt, listen to, or observe the focus learner and any other learners and respond in such a way that you are supporting them to develop and/or apply their new learning.
+You can draw upon any of the interactions in the video to highlight how you prompt, listen to, or observe the focus learner and any other learners and respond in such a way that you are supporting him/her/them to develop and/or apply their new learning.
 Your feedback can be verbal or nonverbal (such as pointing) and should be more specific than "yes" or "no" or other general comments.
 At a minimum, the clip should show you eliciting responses, closely monitoring learner progress, and providing feedback to the focus learner with opportunities to respond, but you should not be ignoring other learners in the class or group.
-If you are teaching a group, unless you have provided evidence to the contrary, scorers will assume that the focus learner will be learning from interactions with other learners, all students' interactions with you, and from your feedback to any of the learners.
+If you are teaching a group, unless you have provided evidence to the contrary, scorers will assume that the focus learner will be learning from your and his/her interactions with other learners and from your feedback to them.
 However, be sure to include some interactions directly with the focus learner.